 Always follow up to ensure the customer is satisfied with your solution.
 Doing so may remind the customer to edit their negative review or, at the very least, leave them with a positive sentiment toward your business.

 When responding to a negative review, remove the emotion and the desire to be “right.”
-Acknowledge their concerns, demonstrate a willingness to remedy the problem, and be helpful.
+Acknowledge the customers concern, demonstrate a willingness to remedy the problem, and be helpful.
 You’re trying to address the customer review and signaling to potential customers that you care about their experience.

 Surprisingly, a modest amount of negative feedback can actually help your business.
 A study conducted by Northwestern University has shown that consumers are skeptical of a 5.0 review rating.
 It turns out that buyers hold a stronger opinion of a 4.6 review rating over a “perfect” 5.0 score.